Wertlu/Wertlu/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning HTML, CSS, JS and React technologies apiring to become a full stack developer in the future.
+- 🌱 I’m currently learning HTML, CSS, JS and React technologies aspiring to become a full stack developer in the future.
 - 👯 I’m looking to collaborate on small projects to practice the technologies I'm learning.
 - 💬 Ask me about anything and I'll be proudly awnsering.
 - 😄 Pronouns: He/His Ele/Dele.